skpomerv/pythonbasics/Week_2/module7.md

-# Module 7: Storing Information: Lists and Maps
+# Module 7: Storing Information: Maps

 ### Before going to the next page!